Local student weighs in on arming teachers

 “Schools need to have more security with technology and security personnel.
 I think there also needs to be a sense of psychological safety implemented in schools.
 So, schools need to have a positive environment where mental health needs are addressed, and students feel safe to discuss their feelings,” said Renfroe.

-Representative Guest said these debates will likely reach Congress.
-He said he will support the option to arm and train teachers, but will not support stricter federal gun laws.
+The congressman said these debates will likely reach Congress.
+He said he will support the option to arm and train teachers, but he will not support stricter federal gun laws.